 Check the available Masters and see which of the degrees match your interests.
 Start the application process by filling in your student profile.
 You will soon be contacted by one of our application counsellors who will assist you further.
 We’ll then apply on your behalf.
 Find out more about applying to a Master's degree with Studyportals.

-4. Meet the language application requirements
+4. Meet the language proficiency requirements

-In Canada, you can choose from a wide range of English as well as French-taught Master's degrees.
+Students in Canada can choose from a wide range of English as well as French-taught Master's degrees.
 Depending on which language you choose to study in, you will have to prove your proficiency level.